xiaomaozhou26/Learning-Based-Goal-Directed-Navigation-/README.md

 Training Data
 ========
-The training data is collected in our lab.
+The training data is collected in our lab and can be downloaded [here].

 D3QN
 ========